Generic selectors

 Q. Why is psychological screening necessary for donors?

-Q. How long does donor screening take?
+Q. How long does donor screening usually take?

 Dr. Kulsoom Baloch